LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Players can only be registered with one team at a time
   - Players cannot be substitutes for other teams
   - Players must complete current season or be formally removed before joining another team
+- Should a team disband, all players from the disbanded team will be placed in the Free Agent Pool by default, but may request that they be excluded from the Free Agent Pool.
+- Captains wishing to unilaterally remove a player from their team must open a support ticket and provide a reason for the removal (e.g. inactivity, bringing another player in to replace the player, etc.)
+- - In cases of removal for player inactivity, the player must be unresponsive to communications from their captain for a period of at least 1 week.
+If the player in question is in the L7 Discord server, they will be added to the ticket and given 24 hours to respond.
+If the player is not in the L7 Discord server or does not respond within 24 hours, the removal will be approved and processed.
+If the player does respond and objects to their removal, the removal will not be approved.
+- Players wishing to remove themselves from their team's roster may open a support ticket to request their removal.
+By default, the player will be placed in the Free Agent Pool, but they may request to be excluded from the Free Agent Pool.
+The team captain for the former player will be advised of the departure of their player via support ticket.
 - Teams must maintain minimum roster size throughout season
   - Teams which fail to maintain minimum roster size will be notified via support ticket.
 Teams so notified will be given 7 days from the time of notification to fill their roster to at least 6 players.
 - - - Should a team fail to fill their roster to the minimum 6 players within 7 days, they will be given the option of taking on the first interested player(s) from the Free Agent Pool.